-Universal Design Studio completed the design of the Singapore based restaurant Odette, located in the newly refurbished Singapore National Art Gallery – home to the Nation’s art collection.
+An award-winning restaurant located in the Singapore National Art Gallery, home to the nation’s art collection.